Community Wildfire Protection Plans

 The benefits of a CWPP: These documents and the measures they recommend can help enhance safety and reduce risk of damage to structures and watersheds.
 Creating a CWPP can mobilize your community to take action to protect lives, property, structures, and community livelihoods.
 In addition, communities with a CWPP are given priority for certain funds for hazardous fuel reduction projects.

 How to form a CWPP: The process begins with a community organization such as a Fire Safe Council or Community Planning Group.
 Collaboration with federal, state, and local fire jurisdictions as well as local stakeholders is essential.
 The FSCSDC provides a template and step-by-step completion guide to facilitate the creation of CWPPs.
 We also hold an annual workshop to review the process for creating or updating a CWPP.
-The template and how-to guide documents are available to download below.
+The template and how-to guide documents are both available for download by clicking their link.
 Please call (619) 562-0096 for more information.

 CWPPs in San Diego County: Twenty-five communities around San Diego County have an approved CWPP in place – click on the community name below to read their CWPP.
 The map to the right shows which areas of the County are covered by a CWPP.